Quantum entanglement and contextuality with complexifications of $E_8$ root system: States

 \section{States}

 The group $\Sev$ represents symmetries of 4D complex configuration $\LSev$ with 240 vectors.
 The configuration can be produced from a basic vector $(1,0,0,0)$ by application different transformations from $\Sev$.
 Each vector is included together with an opposite one and it corresponds to configuration $\LSv$ with 120 different quantum states represented on Table~\ref{tab120} with notation for coordinates from \Eq{iots} and indexing explained below.
-Complex Witting polytope also has 240 vertices, but only 40 different quantum states corresponds to such vectors up to six phases $\pm\omega^k$, $k=0,1,2$, where
+Complex Witting polytope also has 240 vertices, but only 40 {\em different} quantum states can be obtained from such vectors due to six common phase multipliers $\pm\omega^k$, $k=0,1,2$, where

-Despite of such difference both configurations considered as 240 8D real vectors are equivalent with $E_8$ root system or minimal vectors of $E_8$ lattice denoted further simply as $E_8$.
-For Witting polytope relation with the 8D real uniform polytope $4_{21}$ equivalent with $E_8$ was mentioned by Coxeter \cite{CoxReg,Cox88}.
+Despite of such difference both configurations considered as 240 8D real vectors up to some orthogonal transformation are equivalent with $E_8$ root system or minimal vectors of $E_8$ lattice denoted further simply as $E_8$.
+For Witting polytope relation with the 8D real uniform polytope $4_{21}$ (equivalent with $E_8$) was mentioned by Coxeter \cite{CoxReg,Cox88}.
+The construction of a map between realifications of both complex configurations is provided below.

 For certainty let us fix 40 vectors producing whole Witting configuration by multiplication on six `phases' $\pm\omega^k$ \Eq{omg}, $k = 0,1,2$

 with $\mu, \nu = 0,1,2$.

 Let us note, that four vectors \Eq{psi40rest} with $\mu = \nu = 0$ have pure imaginary coordinates